Effectiveness of Tree-based Ensembles for Anomaly Discovery: Insights, Batch and Streaming Active Learning: Experiments and Results

-{\bf Evaluation Methodology.} For each variant of the algorithm, we plot the percentage of the total number of anomalies shown to the analyst versus the number of instances queried; this is the most relevant metric for an analyst in any real-world application.
-Higher plot means the algorithm is better in terms of discovering anomalies.
+{\bf Evaluation Methodology.} For each variant of the human-in-the-loop framework HiLAD, we plot the percentage of the total number of anomalies shown to the analyst versus the number of instances queried; this is the most relevant metric for an analyst in any real-world application.
+A higher plot means the algorithmic instantiation of the framework is better in terms of discovering anomalies.
 All results presented are averaged over 10 different runs and the error-bars represent $95\%$ confidence intervals.